allegheny-college-cmpsc-101-fall-2023/course-materials/README.md

     &mdash; in a new way &mdash; their knowledge of the facts and techniques related to data structures and rigorous Python programming.

--   **Engineering Efforts**: These assignments invite students to explore different techniques for rigorously designing, implementing, evaluating, and documenting real-world Python programs.
+-   **Engineering Efforts**: Graded on a percentage basis.
+These assignments invite sudents to explore different techniques for rigorously designing, implementing, evaluating, and documenting real-world Python programs.
 These assignments also encourage students to use tools like a terminal window and a modern